CiscoPangPang/Disco/Fuzzer/README.md

 ## Who?

-`cppdbg` and `Disco Framework` are open source projects started by the `CiscoPangPang` team, the `KITRI Best of the Best` 8th project team.
+`Fuzzer` and `Disco Framework` are open source projects started by the `CiscoPangPang` team, the `KITRI Best of the Best` 8th project team.